mad-lab-fau/CapMIT1003/Readme.md

 The CapMIT1003 database contains captions and clicks collected for images from the MIT1003 database, for which reference eye scanpath are available.
 The database is distributed as a single SQLite3 database named `capmit1003.db`.
 For convenience, a lightweight Python class to access the database is provided (see "Programmatic Usage").

+For more information about the data collection process and dataset statistics, please refer to our preprint https://arxiv.org/abs/2305.12380

 ## Column Descriptions

 | Name       | Type      | Description                                                |